 Sometimes I live a little on the edge.
 I've been known to remove those labels on pillows that say "do not remove under penalty of law".
 I've also "topped off" a few times at the gas pump.

 And, making this wonderful dish last night, I wasn't able to remove every bit of skin on the poblanos and Anaheim peppers, but no one noticed.
-This recipe takes time - but it so worth it.
+This recipe takes time — but it is so worth it.
 The flavors were new to me.
 I will come back.

 I cut each one in half lengthwise, seeded them, then flattened the halves skin side up on a baking sheet.
 I broiled them until they were somewhat blackened, but they didn't blacken evenly making it hard to get off all the skin.
 Don't let this part deter you.
 This makes a fantastic lunch for the next day.